Anthrocon/www/content/2011-charity-followup/index.md

 Hi, and welcome to the 2011 edition of the Anthrocon Charity Event Followup!

 Anthrocon raised a total of $11,522 for the Toonseum, our supported charity this year.
-Thanks very much to Joe Wos, Jim &amp; Crystal Martin, and all the volunteers from the Toonseum who came out to participate!
+Thanks very much to Joe Wos, Jim & Crystal Martin, and all the volunteers from the Toonseum who came out to participate!

 Importantly, gratitude goes to all the donors who contributed artwork and merchandise to the auction and raffle, and to those who bid at the auction or bought raffle tickets.
 This is what makes the event go, so recognition of their philanthropy cannot be understated.